XpiritBV/CodeToCloud-Workshop/Challenges/Module0-Introduction/Introduction.md

 In the current situation, the conference sites are hosted on-premises with the following topology and platform implementation:

 * The conference web sites are built with the MEAN stack (Mongo, Express, Angular, Node.js).
-* Web sites and APIs are hosted on Windows Server machines.
+* Web sites and APIs are hosted on Linux machines.
-* MongoDB is also running on a separate cluster of Windows Server machines.
+* MongoDB is also running on a separate cluster of Linux machines.

 Customers are considered "tenants", and each tenant is treated as a unique deployment whereby the following happens: